Nnamdingozi/myEcommerce/README.md

 ### Features

-- Frontend: Build with React for dynamic and responsive user interface and styled with Material UI for consistent styling across application
+- Frontend: Build with Next.Js for dynamic and responsive user interface and styled with tailwind CSS for consistent styling across application
 - Backend:  Powered by Express.js and Node.js, to ensure scalable server-side infrastructure
 - Database Management: Utilizes Sequelize ORM to manage and interact with PostgreSQL database, for handling data and complex queries
 - Environment Management: Uses Dotenv to manage environment variables securely and efficiently